jon-marks/PVPlant/docs/source/01_introduction.rst

 =====

-This tool only models the performance of proposed PV Plants, and calculates the financial management numbers to determine the plant's fiscal viabilty.
+This tool only models the performance of proposed PV Plants, and calculates the financial management numbers to determine the plant's fiscal viability.
 This tool does not involve itself in the design and selection of components for a PV Plant.
 However, having selected components and designed a plant, this tool accurately calculates the power production running the numbers against :term:`CapEx` and :term:`OpEx` costs, to produce financial management information.